heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.1.3 Dryad
-Dryad is a more general and flexible execution engine that execute subroutines at a specified graph vertices.
+Dryad is a more general and flexible execution engine than MapReduce? that execute subroutines at a specified graph vertices.
 Developers can specify an arbitrary directed acyclic graph to combine computational "vertices" with communication channels (file, TCP pipe, shared-memory FIFO) and  build a dataflow graph.
 Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
 Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
 But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ  {%cite yu2008dryadlinq --file big-data %} was created to fill in the gap.
 It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.
 Like MR, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
 This motivates a more declarative programming model: DryadLINQ - a querying language.

 ### 1.1.4 Spark